ChrisDourou/TemperatureConverter/README.md

 ## **Temperature Converter**

-A simple Java GUI application that converts temperatures between Fahrenheit and Celsius.
+A simple Java GUI application that converts temperatures between Celsius, Fahrenheit and Kelvin.

 ---

 ### **Features**
-- Convert temperatures between Fahrenheit and Celsius.
+- Temperature Conversion.
 - User-friendly graphical interface (using Swing).
 - Handles invalid inputs gracefully with error messages.
 - Supports decimal inputs with both a period (`.`) or comma (`,`).